-The Longrun Group markets products in all insurance lines in the domestic market, as part of a multi-brand strategy using a vast and diversified distribution network.
-The offer reach customers through three different brands - Fidelidade, Multicare and OK!Teleseguros - all of which are leaders in their segments.
+The Fidelidade Group's insurance brands are focused on values such as transparency, customer loyalty, agility and effectiveness, which are visible across all the brands.
+The Group sells products in all the insurance lines of business in the Portuguese market, based on a multi-brand network and a diversified range of distribution channels.
+The product offer is segmented into three different brands - Fidelidade, Multicare and OK! teleseguros - all of which are national leaders in their segments.
 This diversity allows the Group to operate in different areas, promoting behaviour changes in people and companies and facilitating access to better options for savings, health, entrepreneurship and digital services.